 So you want to take what we calculated in step number 2 which was the federal tax and add it to what we calculated in step number three which was the self-employment tax.

 So Jimmy will add $7,518 + $14,129 to get a total estimated tax of $21,647.
 He then will divide that by 4 and get an estimated quarterly payment of $5,411.75

 And that is all the math.

-You might want to ask, “Ok Sean, but what if I do this calculation wrong and I pay too much in taxes?”
+You might want to ask, “But what if I do this calculation wrong and I pay too much in taxes?”

-Now paying the IRS has gotten super easy over the years and I’m going to show what you need to do.
+Now paying the IRS has gotten very easy over the years and we’re going to show what you need to do.
 Please watch this quick walkthrough here.

 In conclusion, the estimated tax penalty can be a pain, but completely avoidable but following the steps outlined in this post.

 And if you need help with filing your business taxes then you’re in luck because that’s exactly what we do.

 You can visit our website, fill out the contact form, schedule a meeting and we would be happy to help.